demisto/content/Packs/IBMResilientSystems/Scripts/IbmConvertCommentsToTable/README.md

-This script is used to convert Splunk comments to a table.
+This script is used to format IBM QRadar SOAR notes into a mark-down table.

 ## Script Data